telerik/winforms-docs/themes/advanced-topics/adding-custom-redistributable-themes-to-your-application/creating-a-theme-component.md

 # Creating a theme component

-## Creating a theme component:

 This article demonstrates how to isolate a theme in a separate class library project.
 This class library project is actually the theme component, which you can later use in your main project.
 This approach greatly simplifies the way of adding and removing themes to your project and helps in displaying the themes in design-time.

 1. Add a new Class Library project to your current solution.